Photo of a user testing notes on a whiteboard

 Challenge

 Financial services and investing company, SEI was developing a new service to help partners build and manage their business operations.
-They wanted a way to automate tracking of operational tasks and share the best practices for their industry.
+They wanted a way to automate tracking of operational tasks and share best practices for their industry.
+A small pilot program was underway to determine market needs.
+Using data collected from the pilot, the client identified internal scaling as a key area for success.

 My Role